Historical linguistics: Morphology and syntax

 Syntax is the study of the principles and rules for constructing sentences in natural languages.
-The term syntax is used to refer directly to the rules and principles that govern the sentence structure of any individual language, as in "the syntax of Modern Irish".
-Modern researchers in syntax attempt to describe languages in terms of such rules.
-Many professionals in this discipline attempt to find general rules that apply to all natural languages in the context of historical linguistics, how characteristics of sentence structure in related languages changed over time.
-See grammaticalisation.
+Syntax directly concerns the rules and principles that govern sentence structure in individual languages.
+Researchers attempt to describe languages in terms of these rules.
+Many historical linguistics attempt to compare changes in sentence between related languages, or find universal grammar rules that natural languages follow regardless of when and where they are spoken.